New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Transmission Scheme Design

-By solving the problem above, we can obtain the optimal transmission scheme of Spinal codes with the ML decoding algorithm.
-We begin with a case study, in which we set the message length $n=32$, the segmentation parameter $k=4$ and the initial transmission pass $r=3$.
-Using Algorithm \ref{Algorithm 1}, the results are obtained and shown in Table I.
+Consider Spinal codes with $n=32$ and $k=4$, initially sending several passes is generally used for the decoder to construct an integral decoding tree.
+In this paper, we set $r=2$ and $r=3$ as case studies.
+By using both Algorithm \ref{Algorithm 1} and Algorithm \ref{Algorithm 2}, we obtain exactly the same solutions as shown in Table \ref{table1}.

-It can be seen from Table I that, with ML decoding algorithm, the transmitter tends to continuously transmit the tail symbols, i.e., the symbols generated from the ${(n/k)}^{th}$ spine value.
+It can be observed from Table \ref{table1} that with ML decoding algorithm, the transmitter tends to continuously transmit the tail symbols, i.e., the symbols generated from the ${(n/k)}^{\rm th}$ spine value.
 This `incremental-tail-transmission'-pattern result can be explained and generalized universally by the serial coding structure of Spinal codes.
-Due to the structure, the conditional error probability $\mathbb{P}({E}_{i} | \overline{E}_{1}, \ldots, \overline{E}_{i-1})$ analyzed in Section III is related to the number of symbols generated after segment $m_{i}$, which also means that for Spinal codes, the tail symbol is more relevant to the whole message sequence and hence carries more information.
-Therefore, the incremental tail transmission scheme is the most efficient transmission scheme under the ML decoding algorithm.
+Due to the serial coding structure with $s_i=h(s_{i-1},m_i)$, the symbols generated from the $i^{\rm th}$ spine value $s_i$ is related to the block message $m_i$ and the previous spine value $s_{i-1}$.
+Since $s_i$ is related to $s_{i-1}$ and $s_{i-1}$ is related to the block message $m_{i-1}$, we can conclude that the symbols generated from the $i^{\rm th}$ spine value $s_i$ is related to all $m_a$ with $a \le i$, which also means that for Spinal codes, tail symbols generated from $s_{n/k}$ are more relevant to the whole message sequence, i.e., $m_a$ with $a \le n/k$, and hence carries more information.

-We can also obtain the optimal transmission order of symbols within the same pass by Algorithm 1.
-In the above case study, if we add an extra constraint that the transmitter takes priority of transmitting a complete pass, by recording the index of the minimum $P_{e,i}^{upper}$ at each iteration, we can obtain the result as $\vec{g} = [8,7,6,5,4,3,2,1]$.
-This optimal transmission order can be generalized universally as $\vec{g} = [n/k,n/k-1,\dots,2,1]$, which will be used later in the next subsection.

-In summary, the procedures for the optimal transmission scheme with ML decoding are described in Algorithm 2.
+Through empirical observations and qualitative analysis, we can conclude that the transmitting tail symbols can further improve the code rate of ML decoded Spinal codes.

 \begin{remark} \end{remark}